anjal0/first_own/README.md

 # first_own
 Time for hactoberfest
-Join with a large community
+Join with a large community.